canonical/airgapped-docs/docs/about.md

 (about-types)=
 ## Types of airgapped environments

-There are two main types of airgapped environments: restricted network airgaps and fully-disconnected airgaps.
+There are two main types of airgapped environments: restricted network airgaps and fully disconnected airgaps.

 ### Restricted network airgap (controlled endpoint)